 - Using CSS animations

-- Step-by-step tutorial about how to create animations using CSS, this article describes each relevant CSS property and at-rule and explains how they interact.
+Step-by-step tutorial on how to create animations using CSS.
+This article describes the animation-related CSS properties and at-rule and how they interact with each other.